The Bankrate promise

 Should you get the Citi Diamond Preferred card?

-With that said, there are other 0 percent interest credit cards to consider, including ones that let you earn rewards on your purchases.
-If you want to earn cash back or travel rewards, consider options with an introductory interest rate offer and a rewards program.
-Some popular cards to consider in this niche include the Discover it® Cash Back and Chase Freedom Unlimited®.
+With that said, there are other 0 percent intro APR credit cards to consider, including ones that let you earn rewards on your purchases.
+Some popular cards to consider in this niche include the Discover it® Cash Back and Chase Freedom Unlimited®*.

 If you decide to get the Citi Diamond Preferred because you want a long time to pay down debt you consolidate, you should have a plan in place beforehand.

-As you transfer high-interest balances over, keep in mind how much you’ll need to pay each month to ditch your debt before the introductory rate ends.
-Do the math and figure out how much you’ll need to pay during the 21-month timeline, then get serious about sticking to your plan.
-After all, any remaining balances will be charged the regular variable APR rate of 15.99 percent to 26.74 percent after 21 months are up.
+As you transfer high-interest balances over, keep in mind how much you’ll need to pay each month to ditch your debt before the 0 percent intro APR ends.
+Do the math and figure out how much you’ll need to pay during the intro APR offer timeline, then get serious about sticking to your plan.
+After all, any remaining balances will be charged the regular variable APR rate of 18.24 percent to 28.99 percent after 21 months are up.

-This same plan drafting applies to any large purchases you’re looking to pay off over time, but keep in mind that the Citi Diamond Preferred offers its intro APR rate for purchases for a shorter time period of 12 months.
+This same planning applies to any large purchases you’re looking to pay off over time, but keep in mind that the Citi Diamond Preferred offers a shorter intro APR offer for purchases.

 The bottom line